On a lonely 4th of July in Hartford, four isolated individuals search for connection.

 “Four opens with the image of a heartbreakingly jangled teenager trying to get up the nerve to keep a date.
 For the next 90 minutes, Shinn renders in fine detail an awkward world of youthful self-consciousness, desire and seemingly insurmountable emotional confusion.” – Nelson Pressley, Washington Post

-world premiere: Royal Court Theatre, 1998
+world premiere: Royal Court Theatre, 1998.
+Directed by Richard Wilson.

 This play is also included in the anthology “Where Do We Live and other plays.”